Enter any given number, or value, to calculate the following values; ppm, ppb, ppt, permille, and percentage.

 Parts-per Notation

-PPM is one of a set of dimensionless units used to describe small numbers, as stated above.
+PPM is one of a set of dimensionless quantities used to describe small ratios, as stated above.

 The most common use for parts-per notation is in chemistry.
 It's used to both describe and explain the abundance of materials in a solution.

 Another common use is in environmental engineering.
-It’s used to describe the number of dissolved pollutants in water.
-For example, the number of lead atoms per gram of water is then multiplied by 1,000,000.
+It's used to describe dissolved pollutants in water.
+For example, 1 mg of a pollutant per 1 kg of water is 1 ppm by mass (and for water with density near 1 kg/L, this is approximately 1 mg/L).

-Parts-Per notation isn’t just used in use in chemistry, it’s also used in physics.
+Parts-per notation isn't just used in chemistry, it's also used in physics.
 Its use in physics is tied to proportional values or phenomena.